brickstar/reco-suave/README.md

 ### Tests
 Testing for this application can be run running ```$ rspec```
 ### How to Contribute
 If you would like to contribute to this application - feel free to open a pull request.
 Please do your best to be a nice person when doing so!
+Agile board can be found [here](https://www.pivotaltracker.com/n/projects/2223003)
 ### Tech Stack
 This app was built with ```Rails 5.2.1``` and ```Ruby 2.4.1```